 How do you know it works?

-Of the 11,000+ students we have seen in our first three years, 96% would treat an LGBT person better, and 94% would try to use the word 'gay' less in the pejorative.
+Of the 80,000+ students we have seen since we were setup, 96% would treat an LGBT person better, and 94% would try to use the word 'gay' less in the pejorative.
 We've had great feedback from students and teachers alike.
 They say it makes a real difference to them and their schools.

 How much do you charge for workshops?

-Our workshops cost £100 for a single session or £400 for a day.
-We do not make an additional charge for travel or accommodation.
+Our workshops cost £125 for a single session or £500 for a day.
+In certain circumstances we may also need to make an additional charge for travel or accommodation.
 If you would like a workshop in your school, but unable to afford the cost, please get in touch, as we may be able to offer a discount in certain circumstances.